Use an Architecture

 regarding architecturally significant decisions which have been made on the

-project.
 Defining a candidate architecture, refining the architecture, analyzing

 behavior, and designing components of the system is the “essence” of the Analysis